Table of contents

 1. Have a plan

-Strategic investors have a plan, know where they are heading and follow a proven system to take the emotion out of their decisions and give them more consistent results.
+Strategic investors have a plan, they know where they are heading and follow a proven system to take the emotion out of their decisions and give them more consistent results.

 They make educated investment decisions based on research and buy a property below its intrinsic value, in an area that has above-average long-term capital growth and then add value to manufacture equity.

-They recognise that attaining wealth doesn’t just happen, it’s the result of a well-executed plan.
+They recognise that attaining wealth doesn’t just happen; it’s the result of a well-executed plan and that planning is bringing their future into the present so they can do something about it now!

-When you have a Strategic Property Plan you’re more likely to achieve the financial freedom you desire because we’ll help you:
+Ny having a Strategic Property Plan you’re more likely to achieve the financial freedom you desire because we’ll help you:

 • Define your financial goals;